 Parents of 11th Graders

-St. John's University is dedicated to providing students with every opportunity for an outstanding Catholic higher education, and we are happy to supply you with tools and information to guide your child to a great college experience.
-Look for our quarterly newsletters in your inbox ñ we will keep you on track and aware of all the important deadlines from now through your child's college enrollment.
+St. John's University is dedicated to providing students with every opportunity for an outstanding Catholic higher education, and we want to supply you with the tools and information to guide your child to a great college experience.